eigerco/amplifier-advisory-committee/src/chains/_TEMPLATE/PROPOSAL.md

 - **External Gateway Contracts:** [Describe the implementation of external gateway contracts]
 - **Amplifier Contracts:** [Detail the role and functionality of amplifier contracts in the integration]

-## Request for Security Council Review
+## Request for the Amplifier Advisory Committee Review

 ### Purpose

 The purpose of this review is to ensure that the integration of [Insert Chain Name] with the Axelar network adheres to all security and technical standards, ensuring a secure and efficient connection.

 ### Additional Information